10 Business Internships for High School Students

 Eligibility: High school seniors are eligible to apply.

-While it is not a traditional internship, the KPMG Future Leaders Scholarship is a unique work/learn experience.
-It is a prestigious initiative aimed at increasing the number of women in business and STEM fields, accepting only 22 high school seniors out of hundreds of applications it receives each year.
-It offers you, as a KPMG scholar, mentorship with an executive mentor.
-These mentors are also senior business leaders who have attended the KPMG Women’s Leadership Summit, so it poses unique networking opportunities.
-If chosen, recipients have Leadership training and career development, annual scholarships for college, and continual support through their college education.
+While not a traditional internship, the KPMG Future Leaders Scholarship is a unique work/learning experience.
+It is a prestigious initiative aimed at increasing the number of women in business and STEM fields, accepting only 22 high school seniors out of hundreds of applications.
+It offers you mentorship from senior business leaders who have attended the KPMG Women’s Leadership Summit.
+You will receive leadership training and career development, an annual scholarship for college, and continual support through your college education.

-Additionally, there are a few more internships/mentorship/work-learn programs that did not make it to the list but are great opportunities nonetheless.
-You can consider applying for the following programs as well – Interns 4-Good, and the Bella Abzug Leadership Institute.
+Additionally, a few more internships/mentorship/work-learn programs did not make it to the list but are great opportunities nonetheless.
+You can also consider applying for the following programs: Interns 4-Good and the Bella Abzug Leadership Institute.

 Stephen is one of the founders of Lumiere and a Harvard College graduate.
 He founded Lumiere as a Ph.D. student at Harvard Business School.
 Lumiere is a selective research program where students work 1-1 with a research mentor to develop an independent research paper.